marcuswangweihow/FBDD/Frag_to_lead/9N39/1ns_Preliminary Results/occupancy_maps/Readme.md

   </tr>
 </table>

-Toluene occupancy maps were generated from (A) 0-0.2 ns and (B) 0.2-0.4 ns analysis windows of the pipeline MD simulation (total 1 ns), superimposed on the representative protein structure (PDB 4MZI – human mutant p53) for each window.
+Toluene occupancy maps were generated from (A) 0-0.2 ns and (B) 0.2-0.4 ns analysis windows of the pipeline MD simulation (total 1 ns), superimposed on the representative protein structure (PDB 9N39 – DNA gyrase complexed with uncleaved DNA) for each window.
 The representative protein structure per window was obtained from the central frame of the window.
 Toluene occupancy maps are shown as black meshes.

 # Full trajectory occupancy maps per probe
 [⬆️ Back to top](#fbdd-repository-structure)